Edwin387/vpn-lab/README.md

    - Log in using your ProtonVPN account credentials: [ProtonVPN Login](https://account.protonvpn.com/login).

 4. **Connect to a VPN Server**
-  - In the ProtonVPN client, choose a VPN server in a area different from your actual computer's location (Proton VPN requires payment to change countries).
+  - In the ProtonVPN client, choose a VPN server in an area different from your actual computer's location (Proton VPN requires payment to change countries).
 - Connect to the VPN server.

 ![image](https://github.com/Edwin387/vpn-lab/blob/main/shot%205.PNG?raw=true)